teggar4ar/lets-input/TECHNICAL_REFERENCE.md

 - Application errors are logged to `storage/logs/laravel.log`
 - Security events are logged with appropriate severity levels
 - Suspicious activities trigger alerts
+- Audit logs track user actions in the `audit_logs` table (added May 14, 2025)
+  - Records user operations on sensitive data
+  - Maintains compliance with data protection regulations
+  - Provides accountability for all data modifications

 ## Development Workflow